atopdjian/alberttopdjian.com/_projects/aeo.markdown

 <h1 style="color:#742bb5">Process</h1>

-Animated GIFs from user interface designs for the associate-customer experience using an iPad.
+UX and UI designs for the associate-customer experience using an iPad.

 <div class="gif-row" style="padding:0px; ">